Individual Carbine: Phase I

 Phase I of the competition commenced following the familiarization shoot.
 It included the weapon's ability to mount accessories, such as optics and suppressors, the company's ability to produce 2,000–4,200 carbines per month, and production costs.
 In November 2011, Colt pulled its CM901 rifle from the competition.
 This was because the winner is required to turn over technical data rights to the Army, who would distribute the blueprints to two other companies that would each produce one-third of the weapons purchased, and Colt did not want to reveal its trade secrets.
 Other companies backed out for similar financial reasons, including Smith & Wesson with their M&P 4, Stag Arms, LWRC, and Knight's Armament Company.
 Stag Arms then bid for the contract to produce one-third of the winning weapon order quantity, while Knight's Armament submitted components for the upgraded M4A1.

 Phase II

 In May 2012, the Army selected the companies and rifles that passed phase I of the competition and moved on to phase II.
 While phase I eliminated companies that would not have had the production capacity to manufacture sufficient numbers of their rifle, phase II included actual test firings of the weapons to assess accuracy, reliability, and durability.
-The phase II contenders were the FN FNAC, the Heckler & Koch HK416A5, a modified variant of the Remington ACR, the Adcor Defense BEAR Elite, the Beretta ARX-160, and the Colt Enhanced M4.
+The phase II contenders were the FN FNAC, the Heckler & Koch HK416A5, a modified variant of the Remington ACR, the Adcor Defense BEAR Elite, the Beretta ARX160, and the Colt Enhanced M4.

 Phase II test scoring, in order of priority, depended upon: